TorNATO-PRO/COVID-WA-LSTM/README.md

-# COVID-WA-LSTM
+# COVID Cases/Deaths Predictor

 Author: Nathan Waltz

-I am creating an LSTM to predict how many deaths there will be on a given day in **Pierce County, WA**, based on previous days with a time lag.
+I am creating an CNN-LSTM to predict how many deaths there will be on a given day in **Pierce County, WA**, based on previous days with a time lag.
 I am currently using the deaths that occured in the past 4 weeks as a predictor.

 NOTE: This LSTM is not entirely complete yet, I still have to do some hyperparameter optimization.
 Also, its bias towards zeros, and that needs to be fixed.